 There is a popular saying in Costa Rica, Pura Vida which translates to “pure life” or “simple life.”
-While Costa Rica does emanate an essence of purity in its well-preserved ecological setting, there is nothing simple about it — especially when it comes to planning a Costa Rica itinerary.
+While Costa Rica does emanate an essence of purity in its well-preserved ecological setting, there is nothing simple about it — especially when it comes to planning a one week Costa Rica itinerary.
 From rain forests to beaches, and everything in between, Costa Rica’s geographical biodiversity can be attributed to the varied ecosystems within the country.
-Nestled between both the Pacific and Atlantic coast, Costa Rica is home to tropical, deciduous, mangrove, and cloud forests.
+Nestled between both the Pacific and Atlantic coasts, Costa Rica is home to tropical, deciduous, mangrove, and cloud forests.
 With so much to offer, it can be difficult to decide which parts of the country to visit.
-This 7 night itinerary will ensure that you see the essential areas of Costa Rica, with your time split between the rain forest and coastal region.
+This Costa Rica itinerary will ensure that you see the essential areas of Costa Rica in just 7 days, with your time split between the rainforest and coastal region.

 San Jose is the major city and most developed area of Costa Rica.
 It is worth checking out for a day or two if you have the time, but absolutely not a necessity.